krbnite/krbnite.github.io/_posts/2017-09-15-The-YouTube-Reporting-API.md

 your head explode.
 Fact is, figuring out how to use these APIs can be tricky at first, but once you figure out one, learning the others is simple and straightforward.

 Below, I cover some basics of using the Reporting API.
-My notes all basically pertain to content reports rather than channel reports since my employer own mutliple channels...
-But the notes should be useful for both.
+The [documentation](https://developers.google.com/youtube/reporting/v1/reports/) provides some code snippets for Python programs you can run from the bash shell, but these programs can look fairly obtuse.
+If you are like me, you would like to understand what each piece of the code is doing and in what sequence -- and a great way to do this is to be able to see how the code works procedurally one line at a time.
+So my goal was to dissect the various functions and do just that.

 ---------------------------------------------------------